Dimcirui/MHW-EFX-Editor/README.md

 - Crimson — Provided insights into Attribute categorization and inspiration for many attributes.
 - 冰室菖蒲 — Provides guides on the Attributes for numerous Entries, as well as the structure of efx TIML.
 - 003 — Provides detailed guides on the Attributes for Lightning, StrainRibbon, and Homing.
-- Fexty — Provides detailed guides on the Attributes for Blink and FadeByEmitterAngle.
+- Fexty — Provides detailed guides on the Attributes for Blink, Velocity3D/2D and FadeByEmitterAngle.

 Bone placement is designed to pair with the
 [MHW Model Editor](https://github.com/chikichikibangbang/MHW_Model_Editor).